juandsierra82/NgCalc/README.md

 App may be served dynamically via localhost:8000 by running:

-$nodemon index.js from the command line.
+$nodemon index.js from the command line from the root directory.